googleapis/google-cloud-python/packages/google-cloud-logging/docs/usage.rst

 --------------------------------------

-It's possible to tie the Python :mod:`logging` module directly into Google Stackdriver Logging.
+It's possible to tie the Python :mod:`logging` module directly into Google Cloud Logging.
 There are different handler options to accomplish this.
 To automatically pick the default for your current environment, use :meth:`~google.cloud.logging.client.Client.get_default_handler`.